 Here at All Saints, we believe that all students can be great math students, confident in their mathematical ability.
 Small, student-centered math classes, rich in creativity and innovation ready our students for future success in math.
 Our emphasis on critical thinking, problem solving, communication, and collaboration also prepares them for an increasingly complex twenty-first century world.

 The math curriculum is focused, rigorous and relevant.
 Content is linked both across grade levels and content fields.
-Our challenging program and high expectations for excellence is partnered with strong support for each student.
-Smaller math classes allow teachers to create an environment in which they can be responsive to individual student needs and provide either the necessary support, or challenge, essential to cultivate confidence and success.
+Our challenging program and high expectations for excellence are partnered with strong support for each student.
+Smaller math classes allow teachers to create an environment in which they can be responsive to individual student needs and provide either the necessary support or challenge, essential to cultivate confidence and success.